+ Where do blood transfusions come from?

 + AM I eligible to donate blood?

-To be eligible to donate blood, you must be at least 18 years old weigh more than 110 pounds and be in good health.
-Those who are 16 and 17 years of age require a one-time parental consent.
+To be eligible to donate blood, you must be at least 17 years old weigh more than 110 pounds and be in good health.
+Those who are 16 years of age may donate but require a one-time parental consent.

 + How often can I donate blood?